-Elias Krell is a musician and a scholar.
-His current book project amplifies the singing voice as a sonic lens for the lives and performance practices of contemporary transgender-identified musicians in North America.
-Krell received a Ph.D. in Performance Studies and Graduate Certificate in Gender & Sexuality Studies from Northwestern University.
-Krell currently teaches in the Feminist & Queer Studies Program at Vassar College on a two-year postdoctoral fellowship through the Consortium for Faculty Diversity.
-In 2014, Krell was named an "Emerging Diversity Scholar" by University of Michigan's National Center for Institutional Diversity.
-His current ethnographic work in South America explores themes of coloniality and indigeneity amongst punk musicians who identify as travesti or trans.
-Krell is also a prolific composer and performer.
+Elias Krell is a musician and a scholar whose current book project amplifies the singing voice as a sonic lens for the lives and performance practices of contemporary transgender-identified musicians in North America.
+Krell received a Ph.D. in Performance Studies and Graduate Certificate in Gender & Sexuality Studies from Northwestern University, and currently teaches in the Feminist & Queer Studies Program at Vassar College on a two-year postdoctoral fellowship through the Consortium for Faculty Diversity.
+In 2014, Krell was named an "Emerging Diversity Scholar" by the National Center for Institutional Diversity at University of Michigan.
+Krell is currently conducting ethnographic research in South America on themes of coloniality and indigeneity amongst punk musicians who identify as travesti or trans.
+He is also a prolific composer and performer.